100% Satisfaction Guarantee

 There are many spelling variations of Breton surnames, because the Old and Middle English languages lacked definite spelling rules.
 The official court languages, which were Latin and French, were also influential on the spelling of a surname.
 Since the spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules, it was common to find references to one individual with many different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England, which accelerated and accentuated the alterations to the spelling of various surnames.
 The name has been spelled Blanchard, Blanchaud and others.

-More information is included under the topic Early Blanchard Notables in all our PDF Extended History products.
+Another 89 words (6 lines of text) are included under the topic Early Blanchard Notables in all our PDF Extended History products

 Records show the name Blanchard in some of the earliest immigrant records of North America:

-Blanchard Settlers in the United States in the 17th Century
+Blanchard Settlers in United States in the 17th Century

 - Thomas Blanchard, who arrived in Charlestown, Massachusetts in 1639